Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 “He’s a very important player, recognised worldwide, wanted by lots of teams, but we have him, and hopefully he can give us everything he’s got, because he’s a fantastic footballer,” he said.

-“We went from less to more in our game, we played well in the second half and in the end came Julian’s goal, which was good for him and the team.”
+“We went from less to more in our game.
+We played well in the second half and in the end came Julian’s goal, which was good for him and the team.”

 Head-to-head

-The two clubs have locked horns on 248 occasions, with Barca winning 113 of the matches, Atletico winning 78, and 57 ending as draws.
+The two clubs have locked horns on 248 occasions, with Barca winning 113, Atletico winning 78, and 57 ending in draws.

-Atletico last away win against Barcelona came in December 2024, when Alexander Sorloth scored a late goal to give the visitors a 2-1 victory.
+Atletico’s last away win against Barcelona came in December 2024, when Alexander Sorloth scored a late goal to give the visitors a 2-1 victory.

 Barcelona’s team news